Particular-Cloud/particular-integration-examples/simple-remix/README.md

 }
 ```

-Remember that we fetched our localized strings into from Particular.Cloud into our `node_modules` folder by running `npx particular.cloud texts`?
+Remember that we fetched our localized strings from Particular.Cloud into our `node_modules` folder by running `npx particular.cloud texts`?
 Based on the `Accept-Language` header, i18n-react can now find the best match for the user! 😎

 Let's localize our Remix application, shall we?